rage/java-programming/data/osa-1/5-laskentaa-luvuilla.md

 ```

 <!-- ## Laskujärjestys ja sulut -->
-## Order of operations and brackets
+## Order of operations and parentheses

 <!-- Laskujärjestykseen voi vaikuttaa sulkujen avulla.
 Sulkujen sisällä olevat laskuoperaatiot suoritetaan ennen niiden ulkopuolella olevia laskuoperaatioita. -->

-It is possible to affect the order of operations with brackets.
-The operations contained within brackets are performed before the ones outside.
+It is possible to affect the order of operations with parentheses.
+The operations contained within parentheses are performed before the ones outside.

 <!-- ```java
 int laskuSuluilla = (1 + 1) + 3 * (2 + 5);